Majok Deng: Professional career

-With the 36ers in 2018–19, Deng 7.6 points and 2.9 rebounds per game.
+With the 36ers in 2018–19, Deng averaged 7.6 points and 2.9 rebounds per game.
 Following his season with the 36ers, he re-joined the Forestville Eagles, helping them win the 2019 Premier League championship.
 In 19 games for the Eagles, he averaged 27.74 points, 11.63 rebounds and 2.89 assists per game.

 On 5 April 2019, Deng signed a three-year deal with the Cairns Taipans.
 On 24 February 2021, he was ruled out for six weeks with a partial tear to his left MCL.
-In June 2021, he joined the Cairns Marlins of the NBL1 North.
+In June 2021, he joined the Cairns Marlins of the NBL1 North for the rest of the 2021 NBL1 season.

 On 13 July 2021, Deng re-signed with the Taipans on a new three-year deal.
 Following the 2021–22 NBL season, he joined the Ipswich Force for the 2022 NBL1 North season.
+He parted ways with the Taipans following the 2022–23 NBL season and joined the Logan Thunder for the 2023 NBL1 North season.
+He was named to the All-NBL1 North First Team.

+On 28 June 2023, Deng signed with the Tasmania JackJumpers for the 2023–24 NBL season.
+An ankle injury in round 12 saw him miss the rest of regular season.
+Prior to the injury, he had lost his spot in the regular rotation.
+He returned to the line-up in the semi-finals and had 18 points in the decisive game three against the Perth Wildcats to help the JackJumpers reach the 2024 NBL Grand Final series.
+In the grand final series, he had 15 points in the final quarter of game three to lead Tasmania to victory, with the JackJumpers going on to defeat Melbourne United 3–2 to win the championship.

+Following the NBL season, Deng joined Libyan side Al Ahly Ly of the Basketball Africa League (BAL) for the 2024 season.
+He helped Al Ahly Ly reach the final, where they lost to Petro de Luanda.
+Deng was named to the All-BAL Second Team after averaging 15.0 points, 7.3 rebounds and 1.8 assists per game on the season.

+On 11 April 2024, Deng re-signed with the JackJumpers on a two-year deal.
+On 10 January 2025, he recorded 26 points and eight rebounds in a 104–103 overtime win over the Adelaide 36ers.
+Following the 2024–25 NBL season, he joined Al Ittihad Alexandria of the Egyptian Super League.
+He played for Al Ittihad Alexandria during the 2025 BAL season, where he was named to the All-BAL First Team and the BAL All-Defensive Second Team.

+In round two of the 2025–26 NBL season, Deng suffered a hamstring injury that ruled him out until November.

 National team career

 In 2022, Deng was selected to play for the South Sudanese national team in the FIBA World Cup Qualifiers.
+The following year, he played for South Sudan in the 2023 FIBA World Cup.

+Deng was named in South Sudan's final roster for the 2024 Olympics.